 The AMD Athlon X4 860K may be the best budget CPU for gaming and at such a price, it gives quite a performance.
-With 2 cores (4 threads) and a clock speed of 3.75GHz, it surpasses the performance of Intel’s Pentium processors, which are a little pricier that this one with slower clock speeds.
+With 2 cores (4 threads) and a clock speed of 3.75GHz, it surpasses the performance of Intel’s Pentium processors, which are a little pricier than this one with slower clock speeds.
 The AMD Athlon X4 860K does not have integrated graphics, which brings its price down under $100 and when you buy this, you can save money for a very nice cooler and a very good graphics card to get really nice gaming performance.
 We cannot guarantee if this processor can work for you at a long stretch, so you may need to change it after a few years for a higher performance model.

 9. AMD FX-8300

-Mid-Range Best Gaming CPUs in 2016
+Mid-Range Best Gaming CPUs

 8. Intel Core i3-6100

 The Intel processors you will see on this list are mostly Skylake processors.
 The main reason is that the Skylake architecture is the most efficient architecture for CPUs which get more work done per cycle with roughly the same specs as the Haswell based processors.
 The Intel Core i3-6100 is a very nice processor for people with lighter gaming needs while requiring the efficiency the Skylake architecture provides.
-The price is not to higher than the AMD FX-8300, but considering the 3.7GHz clock speed along with 2 cores (4 threads) and integrated graphics, this is a nice choice.
+The price is not too higher than the AMD FX-8300, but considering the 3.7GHz clock speed along with 2 cores (4 threads) and integrated graphics, this is a nice choice.
 With support for motherboards with PCIe 3.0 slots, you can take advantage of SSDs for faster storage and better CPU performance.

 7. Intel Core i3-6300

 While not being very different from Core i3-6100, the Intel Core i3-6300 is a good choice if you want to keep using a processor and not spend too much money.
-With 2 cores (4 threads), 3.8GHz and integrated graphics, you can aim for a higher performance with a reasonable price so you can save money for cooling and a GPU.
+With 2 cores (4 threads), 3.8GHz and integrated graphics, you can aim for a higher performance at a reasonable price so you can save money for cooling and a GPU.
 If you really want to buy a Core i3 CPU, you should better use a display resolution of no more than 1080p so that the performance does not drop and you can play games at higher settings.
-Still this is one of the cheap and best CPU for gaming in 2016 from Intel.
+Still, this is one of the cheap and best CPU for gaming from Intel.

 6. AMD FX-8320

-The AMD FX-8320 is an impressive CPU for gaming, because it is cheap its specs are very unusual for a mid-range CPU.
+The AMD FX-8320 is an impressive CPU for gaming because it is cheap its specs are very unusual for a mid-range CPU.
 It has 8 cores, some of which only work when needed and a clock speed of 3.5GHz can be overclocked to 4GHz which is enough for the gaming needs of many people.
 It does require 125W of power, which is more than the power needs of other processors, but it should not be a problem since you are getting a good performance under $150.

 High-End Best CPU for Gaming